dgeb/json-api/format/index.md

 ##### To-Many Relationships

-To-many relationships **MUST** be represented as plural resources with one of the valid formats described above.
+To-many relationships **MUST** be represented with one of the formats for plural resources described above.

 For example, the following post is associated with several comments: